-• Choose Auto Resampling to upsample the images to an automatically calculated resolution (generally half or a third of the output resolution) before smoothing it.
+• Choose Auto Resampling to upsample the images to an automatically calculated resolution (generally half or a third of the output resolution) before smoothing them.

-This method is quite slow but gives images of a good quality, so it is recommended in most cases (unless you want an extra sharp image, in which case you should choose From File).
+This method is quite slow but gives images of a good quality, so it is recommended in most cases.